 From there, timing will vary.
 If your plans are fairly advanced and your teams, partners, and funders are in place, we should be able to make a decision relatively quickly; if your plans are still evolving, so too will our conversations.
 Should we decide not to invest in your project, we’ll let you know right away.

 We invest up to $3 million in 15 to 20 projects each year, and these investments range from many tens of thousands to hundreds of thousands of dollars.
 Our intent is not to invest small amounts of money in many projects.
-The National Creation Fund was created to address the funding gap that bold, ambitious projects too often face, by making select significant, game-changing investments in a small number of projects each year.
+The National Creation Fund was created to address the funding gap that bold, ambitious projects too often face, by making select significant, game-changing investments in a small number of projects.

 The Fund does not invest in projects from outside Canada.
 Our goal is to help develop great work by Canadian artists that will go on to stages at home and abroad.
 However, we are open to projects that include international artists as members of the creative team, and to international partnerships and co-productions.

 Thank you for taking the time to give us your feedback.